mahollands/element_spec/README.md

 ### Requirements
 * Usual data-analysis modules (numpy, scipy, matplotlib)
 * mh.spectra -- another repo of mine for working with astrophysical spectra
-* linelist.rec.npy -- this is not hosted here, but can be provided on request.

 ### Examples
 Basic usage looks like